c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 `@callconv` can be used with a function or a call.
 It takes a constant string which is either "veccall", "stdcall" or "cdecl".
 If more than one `@callconv` is applied to a function or call, the last one takes precedence.

-By default, the call convention is cdecl.
+By default, the call convention is "cdecl".

 ### User defined attributes